badlogic/ledit/README.md

 # ledit
-A read-only Reddit/Hackernews/RSS client for people who don't like bells and whistles.
+A read-only Reddit/YouTube/Hackernews/RSS client for people who don't like bells and whistles.
 Ideal for content and comment browsing and nothing else.

 [Try it](https://marioslab.io/projects/ledit)

 # Usage
-ledit lets you browse Reddit, Hackernews, and RSS feeds in a desktop and mobile friendly way.
+ledit lets you browse Reddit subreddits, YouTube channels, Hackernews, and RSS feeds in a desktop and mobile friendly way.
 It is aimed at consumption, not participation.
 Here's how you use it.

 ## Sources, Feeds, Posts
 A source is a website or protocol which provides one or more feeds.
-Currently supported sources are Reddit, Hackernews, and RSS.
+Currently supported sources are Reddit, YouTube, Hackernews, and RSS.
 Each source has a prefix:

 - Reddit: `r/`
 - Hackernews: `hn/`
 - RSS: `rss/`
+- YouTube: `yt/`

 A feed is a stream of posts or articles.
-Currently supported feeds are Reddit subreddits and RSS feeds.
+Currently supported feeds are Reddit subreddits, YouTube channels, and RSS feeds.
 Hackernews is special, in that it is a single feed source.
 Posts in a feed may optionally be sorted by some criteria depending on the source.
 E.g. posts of a subreddit can be sorted or filtered by hot, new, rising, and so on.
 Posts from Hackernews can be filtered by news, new, ask HN, show HN, etc.

 A feed is identified by a name or url in combination with its source's prefix.
-E.g. the subreddit `cats` is identified by `r/cats`, the RSS feed of Ars Technica is identified by `rss/https://feeds.arstechnica.com/arstechnica/index`.
+E.g. the subreddit `cats` is identified by `r/cats`, the YouTube channel "Vertiasium" is identified by `yt/vertiasium`, the RSS feed of Ars Technica is identified by `rss/https://feeds.arstechnica.com/arstechnica/index`.

 A post consists of at least of a title, link, and publication date.
 It may optionally include a preview, comments, and a score, which ledit will happily display.

 ## Viewing one or more feeds
-To open a feed from a source in ledit, click the currently displayed feed's name in the header, enter the new feed's name, e.g. `r/cats`, `hn/`, or `rss/https://feeds.arstechnica.com/arstechnica/index`, and press enter.
+To open a feed from a source in ledit, click the currently displayed feed's name in the header, enter the new feed's name, e.g. `r/cats`, `yt/veritasium`, `hn/`, or `rss/https://feeds.arstechnica.com/arstechnica/index`, and press enter.

 ledit will then load and show the new feed's posts.

-In case of Reddit and RSS, you can view multiple feeds at once.
+In case of Reddit, YouTube, and RSS, you can view multiple feeds at once.
 Concatenate the feed names or URls with a `+`.
-E.g. `r/cats+dogs` will show posts from both subreddits `cats` and `dogs`, `rss/https://feeds.arstechnica.com/arstechnica/index+https://techcrunch.com/feed/` will show posts from both Ars Technica and TechCrunch.
+E.g. `r/cats+dogs` will show posts from both subreddits `cats` and `dogs`, `r/redlettermedia+veritasium` will show videos from the YouTube channels Red Letter Media and Veritasium, `rss/https://feeds.arstechnica.com/arstechnica/index+https://techcrunch.com/feed/` will show posts from both Ars Technica and TechCrunch.

 Depending on the source, you can sort or filter the currently displayed feed.
 Use the select box in the top right corner to do so.
 For Reddit feeds, you can sort by new, rising, etc. For the singular Hackernews feed, you can filter by news, ask HN, show HN, and so forth.
-RSS feeds to not offer sorting options.
+YouTube channels and RSS feeds to not offer sorting options.
 Instead, posts are sorted by publication date.

 ## Post previews
 A post may have preview content, such as the text of a self-post on Reddit, images, videos, and so on.